 Pre-orders for Twisted Mountains are now open.
 A collection of short stories set among the summits of England, Scotland and Wales, from Ben Hope to the South Downs, each tells of someone who has their own reasons to be in the mountains.
 From a vengeful student to obsessive hostel owner, the wannabe biker to the Wainwright expert with a secret.
 While the stories are varied in their subjects, all have mountains at their heart and a dark humour running through them.

 Authored by Tim Woods, Twisted Mountains provides a different take on the characters you find in and around the mountains.
 Tim tells their stories in the characters' varied voices, in ways that are shocking, dark, funny and sad, sometimes all at once.
 Read one of these stories - Ysgolion Duon - on our blog.

-All pre-orders include free UK P&P, a cloth badge, beer mat and a postcard signed by Tim to say thanks.
+All pre-orders include free UK P&P, a cloth badge, beer mat and a postcard to say thanks.

 30th August 2021.
 Book Review: Tim Woods reviews 'Snow, Dog, Foot'